 - Click Delivery Delivery Tools App ads.

-- Under "Linked devices," select the device you just linked in your most recent session.
+- From the table, select the device you just linked in your most recent session.

 Now that you've linked your device to initiate inspection and opened Ad Manager, you're ready to start collecting ad delivery details.
 Details for any ads loaded before completing the steps above will not appear in Ad Manager.

 - On your mobile device, reload or open the app.
 As ads load in your mobile app, information about delivery will appear in Ad Manager.

 Information about requests